 Write-ups should be as free from extraneous information as possible.
-Some letters tell how long a patroller has been a member of his patrol and other accomplishments.
-This has nothing to do with the
+Some applications tell how long a patroller has been a member of his patrol and other accomplishments.
+This has nothing to do with the lifesaving and should be avoided.
+Give the appropriate information.
+Less is sometimes better than more, but do not fail to explain.

-If you have a medical situation and no documentation, stating that the patrollers involved saved the patient's life, according to 12.5.4.4 if you cannot get that opinion, we strongly recommend that you contact the Central Division Awards Supervisor who will help you work with the Central Division Medical Advisor for an opinion.
+If you have a medical situation and no documentation, stating that the patrollers involved saved the patient's life, according to 12.5.4.4 if you cannot get medical documentation,

+- Ask your region medical advisor to review the incident and include this documentation with the application - 2.
+Contact the Central Division Awards Supervisor who will help you work with the Central Division Medical Advisor for an opinion.